Teaching Social Maturity to Your Teenager

 Parenting Tips for Teaching Social Maturity to Immature Teenagers

-While many factors contribute to the problem, immaturity can be addressed and upgraded if parents come prepared with tact, sensitivity, and solid coaching advice.
+While many factors contribute to social maturity, immaturity can be addressed and upgraded if parents come prepared with tact, sensitivity, and solid coaching advice.
 Here are some tips for helping immature teenagers with social maturity:

 Don't be afraid to gently use the words " social immaturity" when describing the behavior.
 Peers may have already used far worse words such as "annoying, pathetic, obnoxious, or weird" so this label provides a way for your child to begin to understand what others are referring to.
 It also embodies a sense that these problems are time-limited, and that with help and determination these troubles can fade.
 Explain that social maturity is measured by how well a person fits into the actions and expectations of their peer group.
 Being socially immature, just like being short for their age, is not their fault.
 But unlike height, they can work on learning how to catch up.